shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 <img src='{{ site.baseurl }}/img/getting-started/add-content-no-extension.png'/>
 </p>

-That's because `Add screen` modal shows _shortcuts_ that extensions export.
+That's because `Add screen` modal shows only extensions with _shortcuts_.
 We need to create shortcut in our extensions.